sokuenryan/authpass/README.md

-# AuthFirePass: A Simple Login/Register Setup
+# Auth-FirePass: A Simple Login/Register Setup
 This is a sign-in template built with Firebase Authentication for security.
 The template allows users to sign up, log in, and manage authentication easily.
 You can install and customize it to suit your needs.

 **Based on the principle** ***RE-USE DON'T REDO***